 All staff receive regular safeguarding updates.
 We take any concerns about the wellbeing of a pupil extremely seriously and will treat any issue in accordance with our guidelines.
-These are set out in our safeguarding policy, which can be found in the ‘Policies’ section of our website.
+These are set out in our safeguarding policy, which can be found both here and also in the ‘Policies’ section of our website.
 In this role we receive excellent support both from the Sapientia Education Trust and also Norfolk County Council.

-If you do have any concerns regarding the safeguarding and wellbeing of a child then please speak to a member of staff.
+If you do have any concerns regarding the safeguarding and wellbeing of a child then please speak to a member of staff immediately.